j3ys5k/ineedtoponder/content/meditation-foundational-skills.md

 ## Flow States

 Sometimes if you find proper meditation too difficult, try getting into a [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)).
 A flow state is when you are doing something and become so immersed in it, you just seem to get lost in it.
 It’s the same thing as being “in the zone”.
 You may notice your thoughts have really slowed down and you are fully in the moment.
-Usually this is an activity you find really engrossing.
+Usually this is an activity you find really engrossing, or challenging in a good way.
 It can be a sport, a creative activity, or even cleaning.

 The more time you can spend in flow states, usually the better you feel.
 Meditation is more powerful but flow states can give you a good chunk of the benefits without having to do as much work.
 The more time you spend in flow states the easier it is to transition into meditation proper.
 [Here](https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202) is a good book on this topic.

+Also of note is that activities that are often flow states for you are also ones that are in your strengths.
+The more you can be in your strengths the more likely you'll be in some sort of flow.

 ## Things That Make Meditation Easier